Flattening the housing curve in a pandemic

 By Josh Migdal

-In the classic film Groundhog Day (and yes, it is a classic), Bill Murray’s character wakes up over and over again in Punxsutawney, Pennsylvania, reliving the same day for (presumably) eternity, And every morning, the alarm goes off at 6:00 a.m. playing I Got You Babe, assuring both the protagonist and the viewer that once again, February 1 will repeat itself.
+In the classic film Groundhog Day (and yes, it is a classic), Bill Murray’s character wakes up over and over again in Punxsutawney, Pennsylvania, reliving the same day for (presumably) eternity.
+Every morning, the alarm goes off at 6 a.m. playing I Got You Babe, assuring both the protagonist and the viewer that once again, February 2 will repeat itself.

 During this pandemic, it often feels that we are waking up every morning, at least figuratively, to the stylings of Sonny and Cher.
 Days blend into each other and the next thing you know, you are becoming an expert on sourdough starter.

 But the sensation of being in unprecedented times is an illusion, at least insofar as housing is concerned.
-Informed by trends I observed during the Great Recession of October 2018, I speculated in a story for the American Banker that the mortgage industry was ripe for fraud.
+Informed by trends I observed during the Great Recession, I speculated in a story in October of 2018 for the American Banker that the mortgage industry was ripe for fraud.
 I asserted that 18 months down the road from then (i.e. now), borrowers might be looking back and questioning how they ended up with a mortgage that they had difficulty affording for a house not worth the price.
 Correspondingly, lenders would wonder how they are inundated with borrowers who are unable to pay and collateral that is worth far less than advertised.

 So, what happens next?
 There is a direct correlation between mortgage delinquency rates and unemployment.
 In the fourth quarter of 2019, the unemployment rate was 3.5 percent and the mortgage delinquency rate were 3.77 percent.